Advising people fleeing domestic abuse

 Accommodation and support in other cases with children

-People who cannot apply for indefinite leave under the domestic violence rule (or rely on other options such as EEA rules or refugee status) will have to rely on social services (see people with social care needs for more on this) or voluntary sector provision if they become homeless or have no income.
+People who cannot apply for indefinite leave under the domestic violence rule (or rely on other options such as EEA rules or refugee status) will have to rely on social services or voluntary sector provision if they become homeless or have no income.
+Help from social services is provided by the local authority social work department in Scotland or the Health and Social Care (HSC) trust in Northern Ireland.

-A person looking after children can apply to the local authority social work department who have powers to fund accommodation and support under the Children (Scotland) Act 1995 section 22.
-The same restrictions apply as for help for a vulnerable adult but it should be offered if it is necessary to avoid a breach of human rights.
+A person looking after children can apply to social services for accommodation and support but the same restrictions apply as for help for a vulnerable adult.
 For more on this see the page on people with social care needs.

 In general, such applications may result at best in an offer to fund the return home unless the applicant has a strong reason to remain in the UK.
-If that is the case, it is best to get good immigration advice first, since an application to stay in the UK may then either create some option for accommodation and support as an asylum seeker or be the reason why social services should accommodate while the application to stay is pending.
+If that is the case, it is best to get good immigration advice first, since an application to stay in the UK may either provide access to accommodation and support as an asylum seeker or be the reason why social services should accommodate while the application to stay is pending.

-Getting social work help for a vulnerable adult
+Getting social care help for a vulnerable adult

-Help under s12 is covered by the restrictions imposed by Schedule 3 of the Nationality, Immigration and Asylum Act 2002, which covers anyone in the UK in breach of the immigration laws; but such restrictions should not usually apply to anyone applying to stay in the UK on human rights grounds or under the domestic violence rule.
+However, even if these conditions are met, the social work department/HSC trust cannot provide support to a migrant who requires leave but does not have it or to a person who is not co-operating with removal directions after their asylum claim was refused.
+But these restrictions should not usually apply to anyone applying to stay in the UK on human rights grounds or under the domestic violence rule – see restrictions on social care help for more details.
 If there are difficulties with such an application it is best to get specialist advice from a solicitor who is expert in community care, or from a women's aid organisation or advice centre: see the links page.

 Other sources of help for women fleeing violence